peterhinch/micropython-nano-gui/README.md

 The file `color_setup.py` contains the hardware dependent code.
 It works as described below, with the aim of allocating the `FrameBuffer` before importing other modules.
 This is intended to reduce the risk of memory failures.

+This example is for SSD1351 devices where a single driver supports displays of two different heights.
+In general [the driver doc](./DRIVERS.md) should be consulted for correct SSD constructor arguments.

 Firstly the file sets the display height and imports the driver:
 ```python